Efficient Hot Water Systems Brisbane and Beyond

 Off-Peak Tariffs and Energy Costs

-By taking advantage of off-peak tariffs, electricity costs for electric storage hot water systems can be minimized.
+By taking advantage of off-peak tariffs, electricity costs for electric storage hot water systems can be minimised.
 These tariffs allow the systems to heat water during designated periods when energy prices are lower, leading to reduced electricity costs.
 However, they do not reduce greenhouse gas emissions as the energy supplied is still from largely non-renewable sources.

 Despite the higher initial cost for a larger tank, off-peak tariffs offer larger lifetime savings on energy bills.